nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Type `java -jar scheduler.jar` into the terminal and press enter.
 1. The welcome message for the program should appear.

 ### 2.3 Test run
+// this may need updating

-1. Type the command in the command box and press Enter to execute.
+Type the command in the command box and press Enter to execute.
+Refer to the [Features](#3-features) section for details of each command.

 Some examples you can try:
 - `list`: List all events
-    - `add EVENT_TYPE EVENT_NAME at DD/MM/YY HHMM`: Add an event to the scheduler
+- `add EVENT_TYPE; EVENT_DESCRIPTION; DD/MM/YY; HHMM`: Add an event to the scheduler
 - `bye`: exit the program

-1. Refer to Features section for details of each command

 Congratulations!
 You have just finished setting up Scheduler--; Feel free to explore the program, or if you would like some assistance, take a look at the subsequent sections for instructions on how to use the available features of this program.
 Happy scheduling!
 ## 3. Features
 This section introduces and explains the features of Scheduler--;!